-Solomon Jones LLP provides legal services for Landlord and Tenant Board matters involving Allegations of Failure of Landlord to Properly Maintain Premises, and other issues as issues common to concerns governed by the Residential Tenancies Act, 2006, S.O.
+Solomon Jones LLP offers legal representation services for Landlord and Tenant Board cases involving Frequently Late Rent Payment, Rent Arrears, and other issues as legal issues that fall within the purview of the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
-With this said, sometimes when a dispute arises between a residential landlord and tenants, certain issues must proceed at the Landlord Tenant Board and other issues must proceed at the Small Claims Court.
-Failure to bring specific issues into the proper forum may cause dismissal of proceedings.
-It is also possible that upon dismissal, the right to redo or restart proceedings in the proper forum is lost.
-Accordingly, choosing the proper forum is imperative.
-With other cases, such as commercial tenancy disputes, the issues are beyond the jurisdiction of the Landlord Tenant Board and must be pursued in the Small Claims Court (or higher court) depending on circumstances and the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.
+Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the Landlord Tenant Board while certain other matters must proceed in the Small Claims Court.
+Frequently, where multiple issues arise, some issues must proceed at the Landlord Tenant Board and other issues in the Small Claims Court.
+Failure to bring issues to the proper forum can result in a dismissal of proceedings and possibly with a loss of right to redo or restart proceedings in the proper fashion and within the correct forum.
+Other matters, such as commercial tenancy cases are outside the jurisdiction of the Landlord Tenant Board and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.

 Landlord Tenant Dispute Issues Include: